papanito/free-dev-resources/README.md

   - [Community](https://community.grafana.com)
   - [Slack](https://slack.grafana.com)

-- **[loggly.com]** is a log management to explore the full capabilities of Log Management and Analytics powered by SolarWinds Loggly
+- **[loggly]** is a log management to explore the full capabilities of Log Management and Analytics powered by SolarWinds Loggly

   - Includes:
     - Centralized log management